 The classroom phase of the CNA class is 5 ½ to 6 weeks, depending on holidays.
 Any day(s) absent due to inclement weather (i.e. snow days) must be made up per Illinois Department of Public Health (IDPH) guidelines.

-The official application for the October-December 2017 CNA class will be available in September 2017.
-In the mean time, if you are interested in applying for our CNA class, please stop by our office to pick up a sample CNA Application.
-You can also view and download the sample CNA Application by clicking on the following link:
+In the mean time, if you are interested in applying for our January 2018 CNA class, please stop by our office to pick up a SAMPLE application, or view and download the sample application by clicking on the following link:

 - The CNA student must have graduated from an accredited high school or have passed the GED.